dhogborg/atnetgo/README.md

 Using `grep` and `awk` a single value can be extracted from the output.

+The following output modes are currently avaibale:
+* Pretty, for human readers
+* List, for grep, awk and other cli tools
+* JSON, for those that like it
+* InfluxDB Line protocol, for insertion into time series database [InfluxDB](http://influxdata.com/).

 ## Running
 Binary release is available from the Releases page: https://github.com/dhogborg/atnetgo/releases/